Benjamin-K-Philip/FitTrack-Pro-/README.md

    - **notifications:** System messages for goals, workouts, achievements, and announcements.

+ - **Indexes:** <br>
-Indexes: Five composite indexes are created on the most frequently queried columns (user_id + date combinations on workouts, progress_log, goals, meal_logs, and memberships) to speed up the dashboard and history queries.
+Five composite indexes are created on the most frequently queried columns (user_id + date combinations on workouts, progress_log, goals, meal_logs, and memberships) to speed up the dashboard and history queries.

+ - **5 Triggers:**  <br>
-5 Triggers: Automate side-effects so that the database stays consistent without the application layer having to remember every rule.
+Automate side-effects so that the database stays consistent without the application layer having to remember every rule.
 The DELIMITER // directive is used so multi-statement trigger bodies can be parsed correctly:

 trg_check_weight_goal — After a new progress_log row is inserted, automatically marks any active Weight Loss goal as 'Achieved' if the new weight has hit the target. trg_workout_milestone — After a workout is inserted, checks whether the user has reached exactly 10 workouts.
 If so, it inserts a Bronze badge into achievements and a congratulatory message into notifications.